epage/cargo-script-mvs/0000-cargo-script.md

 Note: this is a reversible decision on an edition boundary

+> Disposition: Selected as it offers low overhead while supporting our effort
+> with editions.
+If we learn this doesn't work as well as we want, this would
+> allow us to switch to requiring the edition in the future.

 **Alternative 1: No default but error**

 It is invalid for an embedded manifest to be missing `edition`, erroring when it is missing.